-Any driver whose best qualifying lap exceeds 110% of the pole position time will not be allowed to take part in the race.

-Under exceptional circumstances however, which may include setting a suitable lap time in a previous free practice session, upon request the Race Director may permit the car to start the race.
+34.5 Any driver whose best qualifying lap exceeds 110% of the pole position time will not be allowed to take part in the race.
+Under exceptional circumstances the Race Director may permit the car to start the race.

 Any driver accepted in this manner will be placed at the back of the starting grid after any other penalties have been applied.